Way Down East (1935 film)

 Way Down East is a 1935 American romantic drama film directed by Henry King and starring Rochelle Hudson, Henry Fonda, Slim Summerville, Margaret Hamilton, Andy Devine and Spring Byington.
 It was released by 20th Century Fox and produced by Fox Film Corporation.

 The picture is a remake of the classic 1920 D. W. Griffith silent film Way Down East starring Lillian Gish, which in turn was based on the 1897 stage play by Lottie Blair Parker.

-Plot summary
+Plot

-The story centers upon a starving, impoverished gamin who lost everything after a wicked millionaire tricked her into a marriage and impregnated her.
-The baby doesn't survive the ordeal and the poor girl ends up sheltered by a puritanical farm family.
+A starving, impoverished gamin has lost everything after a wicked millionaire tricked her into a marriage and impregnated her.
+The baby does not survive the ordeal, and the poor girl ends up sheltered by a puritanical farm family.
 While there, she falls in love with the son.